VaheMin/chat-app-socket/readme.md

 npm test
 ```

+Also test are working automaticaly when pushing code to branch

 ### Chatting via WebSocket Service

 For real-time chatting, you can connect to the WebSocket service.
 Unfortunately, it's not possible to export the WebSocket collection from Postman, so I've shared it via URL: https://go.postman.co/workspace/meetQ~25f0d120-4eb5-4fbe-aa07-fdbedccaf761/collection/65eb6757fd7b469b2c424bc4